 Next step is to define credentials to connect and perform operations on the project.

-In both cases, the credential represent the JSON private key file containing the access token, which can be generate from Google Cloud Platform's by administrators.
+In all cases, the credential represents the JSON private key file containing the access token, which can be generate from Google Cloud Platform's by administrators.

 Absolute file path to the JSON private key file corresponding to the account to connect with.